 Why Is Asbestos Dangerous?

 Asbestos fibers, when inhaled, can become lodged in the lungs and airways.
 Once lodged there, they can accumulate and cause internal tissue damage.

-Asbestos exposure is linked to a number of health conditions, including include pleural effusions (a buildup of fluid in the space between the chest wall and the lungs), pleural plaque (a thickening of the tissue around the lungs), and asbestosis.
+Asbestos exposure is linked to several health conditions, including pleural effusion (a buildup of fluid in the space between the chest wall and the lungs), pleural plaques (a thickening of the tissue around the lungs), and asbestosis.